-- I. Establish coordinated and collaborative data collection to facilitate the monitoring and cumulative knowledge of rare diseases in Nevada, informing policymakers, payers, and healthcare professionals statewide. - 2.
+- I. Establish coordinated and collaborative data collection to facilitate the monitoring and cumulative knowledge of rare diseases in Nevada, informing policy makers, payers, and healthcare professionals statewide. - 2.
 Develop a statewide research strategy for rare diseases to foster, support, and drive all types of research for rare diseases while systematically addressing the identified gaps in care and support. - 3.
-Influence the state of Nevada to recognize the unique needs of patients living with rare diseases using research and data to educate our lawmakers on the level of reform that is required for our state to adequetely ensure Nevadans have equitable access to qualified healthcare and the best treatment options.
+Influence the state of Nevada to recognize the unique needs of patients living with rare diseases using research and data to educate our lawmakers on the level of reform that is required for our state to adequetely ensure Nevadans have equitable access to qualified healthcare and the best treatment options. - 4.
+Research the impact of artificial intelligence in the diagnostic odyssey of rare diseases in Nevada and include in the NV-RDAC annual report a set of recommendations for state officials to consider.